wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

 In this exercise, you'll do the following:

-- Create users for each of the personas -Retail communication manager, store manager and store employee
+1. Create users for each of the personas

+    - Retail communication manager

+    - Store manager

+    - Store employee

-- Create an external identity for the worker in Commerce Finance and Operations.
+1. Create an external identity for the worker in Commerce Finance and Operations.

-- Add store manager to the Publisher Task Manager
+1. Add store manager to the Publisher Task Manager

-- Customize POS screen layout to add task management
+1. Customize POS screen layout to add task management

-- Provision Teams in Commerce Finance and Operations
+1. Provision Teams in Commerce Finance and Operations

-- Validate Teams provisioning in the Teams admin center.
+1. Validate Teams provisioning in the Teams admin center.

-- Download Commerce organizational hierarchy to Teams.
+1. Download Commerce organizational hierarchy to Teams.

-- Install Microsoft Teams PowerShell module.
+1. Install Microsoft Teams PowerShell module.

-- Upload organization hierarchy to Teams
+1. Upload organization hierarchy to Teams

-- Publish a test task list in Teams
+1. Publish a test task list in Teams

 ## Task 1: Create users roles for each of the personas, retail communication manager, store manager and store employee